Actyx/Actyx/web/developer.actyx.com/blog/2020-07-27-libp2p-gossipsub.md

 ## Fallout

-After updating the spec, I made a pull request against rust-libp2p to change the message id from a rust `String` to a rust `Vec<u8>`, which can hold an arbitrary sequence of bytes.
+After updating the spec, I made a pull request against rust-libp2p to change the message id from a Rust `String` to a Rust `Vec<u8>`, which can hold an arbitrary sequence of bytes.
 After this change, connection to our production go-ipfs node immediately worked without the delay hack.

 Go-ipfs will have to adjust their code generation and eventually change the protobuf definition in their repo to match the new spec.
 But until then, there is now going to be [a warning](https://github.com/libp2p/go-libp2p-pubsub/pull/363) as a comment in the .proto file.